A. The ark is captured.

 ii.
 No doubt, it seemed like a brilliant suggestion.
 They were probably pleased to arrive at such a great solution.

 c.
-That it may save us from the hand of our enemies: They regarded the ark as the ultimate “good luck charm” and believed they could not lose with it there.
-They looked to the ark to save them, not to the Lord.
+It may save us from the hand of our enemies: They regarded the ark as the ultimate “good luck charm” and believed they could not lose with it there.
+They looked to the ark to save them, not to the LORD.

 ii.
 “There are plenty of Christians, like these elders, who, when they find themselves beaten by the world and the devil, puzzle their brains to invent all sorts of reasons for God’s smiting, except the true one, – their own departure from Him.”
 (Maclaren)

 d.
-The two sons of Eli, Hophni and Phinehas, were with the Ark of the Covenant of God: Instead of trusting in the ark, they should be more concerned that the ark was served and carried by priests who had forsaken the Lord.
+The two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God: Instead of trusting in the ark, they should have been more concerned that the ark was served and carried by priests who had forsaken the LORD.

 a.
 All Israel shouted so loudly that the earth shook: Someone passing by Israel’s camp would think something tremendous was happening.
 Certainly, this would be considered a great church service, and many would think Israel really trusted God.
 But for all the appearances, it was really nothing.
 All the noise and excitement meant nothing because it wasn’t grounded in God’s truth.